UBC-MDS/DSCI_522-Chocolate_Ratings_Analysis/doc/Report.md

 For this project, we chose a public data set of chocolate bar ratings.
 The data is available from [Kaggle](https://www.kaggle.com/rtatman/chocolate-bar-ratings) and a .csv copy has also been added to the `data` folder of this repository.

-The data set contains ratings by chocolate experts on over 1,792 individual chocolate bars.
-According to Kaggle's description, "\[t\]he database is narrowly focused on plain dark chocolate with an aim of appreciating the flavors of the cacao when made into chocolate."<sup>1</sup> Each row presents information about a single chocolate bar.
+The data set contains ratings by chocolate experts on over 1,792 individual chocolate bars over the period of 2006 to 2017.
+The ratings were According to Kaggle's description, "\[t\]he database is narrowly focused on plain dark chocolate with an aim of appreciating the flavors of the cacao when made into chocolate."<sup>1</sup> Each row presents information about a single chocolate bar.
 The first few rows of the original data set are shown here:

 *Table 1.
 First three rows of original chocolate bar dataset.*